sumanmukherjee03/practice-and-katas/k8s/CKA/26-authorization.README.md

 ### ABAC

-You can create a policy for an user in this way via a policy file
+You can create a policy file for multiple users in this way via a policy file.
+This for example can be the contents of a policy file :
 ```
 {"kind": "Policy", "spec": {"user": "eng-user", "namespace": "*", "resource": "pods", "apiGroup": "*"}}
 {"kind": "Policy", "spec": {"user": "qa-user", "namespace": "test", "resource": "pods", "apiGroup": "*"}}